deysipaniagua7/sqlalchemy_challenge/README.md

 •“Precipitation Analysis png”: Visualization of the precipitation analysis for part 1.

-1. “Temperature Analysis png”: Visualization of the temperature analysis for part 1.
+•“Temperature Analysis png”: Visualization of the temperature analysis for part 1.

-2. “app.py”: My FLASK API code for part 2.
+•“app.py”: My FLASK API code for part 2.

-3. “Climate_starter.ipynb”: MY sql_alchemy code for part 1 of the challenge.
+•“Climate_starter.ipynb”: MY sql_alchemy code for part 1 of the challenge.

 •“Resources” subfolder which holds these files: